-Each modern true traditional tattoo image has it's precedent in the tattoos of an earlier America.
+Each modern and true traditional tattoo image has its precedent in the tattoos of an earlier America.
 Many of these designs have been in use from the turn of the 20th century.
 Since then, the imagery has been tried and tested.
-Design darwinism destroyed the weaker designs.
+Design Darwinism destroyed the weaker designs.
 The strong designs got tattooed over and over again.

 Next, solid color is added to the open, empty areas of the piece, and into it's details.
 A limited color pallete is often used.
 This is a nod to early American tattooing as well, as few colors were available to early tattooists.
 A good deal of skin is left untattooed as well.
 This provides relief against the heavily rendered areas, and allows the work to breathe.
 This is the recipe to success.
 This is the look!